BELALP - NESSELALP - BIRGISCH

 • Destination: Birgisch

-Here you will experience a beautiful varied hiking experience, which leads over lush alpine meadows to the Alpe Nessel and a fantastic mountain panorama.
+Here you will experience a beautiful varied hiking experience that leads over lush alpine meadows to Alpe Nessel and offers a fantastic mountain panorama.

-From the mountain station you reach Alpe Bäll after an easy descent.
-From there, the trail leads leisurely across lush alpine meadows to Alpe Nessel and then on to Birgisch.
-It is worthwhile along the entire route to let your gaze wander again and again and enjoy the wonderful panorama.
+From the mountain station, after a slight descent, you reach Alpe Bäll.
+From there, you leisurely go over lush alpine meadows to Alpe Nessel and then continue to Birgisch.
+It is worth looking around and enjoying the beautiful panorama along the entire route.

 Good to know